artnie/coai-vib/content/euROBIN Demo/index.md

 ---
-title: "Innovator's workbench for Laboratory Environment"
+title: "euROBIN Demo"
-date: 2023-05-02T14:33:42-04:00
+date: 2023-08-02T14:33:42-04:00
-description: "Robot Agents that assist in laboratories."
+description: "TIAGo robot in the IAI Bremen apartment laboratory."
-categories: ["Innovation"]
+categories: ["Research"]
 dropCap: true
 displayInMenu: false
 displayInList: true
 draft: false
 resources:
 - name: featuredImage
-  src: ""
+  src: "eurobin.png"
 ---

 Today's web is a frustrating mess of pop-ups, intrusive banners, and ads obstructing the content.
 I designed aether to be free of all these distractions and simply highlight the content.
 The result feels more like a native application than a website.
 Interactions are intuitive, content is the focus, and distractions are omitted.